3 Common Respirator Myths Busted

 Moreover, using employees’ ability to detect smells is an unreliable method for changing cartridges, as they may be less sensitive to the fumes after working with them for a long time.

-OHSA mandates that employers should have a cartridge change schedule in place, so they can be replaced prior to losing their effectiveness.
+OHSA mandates that employers have a cartridge change schedule in place, so they can be replaced before losing their effectiveness.

-If you’re in need of reusable respirators to keep your employees protected, look no further than Harmony Lab and Safety Supplies.
+If you need reusable respirators to protect your employees, look no further than Harmony Lab and Safety Supplies.

-Dozens of options are available online to accommodate every application, and a product specialist can help you if you’re not sure which model is right for your needs.
+Dozens of options are available online to accommodate every application, and a product specialist can help you if you’re unsure which model is suitable for your needs.